Trotsky (TV series)

 Trotsky (Троцкий) is a Russian biographical eight-episode television mini-series about Leon Trotsky directed by Alexander Kott and Konstantin Statsky.
 The series stars Konstantin Khabensky in the title role.
 It debuted on Channel One in Russia on 6 November 2017 for the centenary of the Russian Revolution.
 The series is a rare high-budget artistic representation of Trotsky in post-Soviet Russia, as his name was a taboo during most of the Soviet period.

+A number of professional historians have strongly criticized the mini-series for its historical inaccuracies.
+This includes the misrepresentation of Soviet personalities including Lenin and Trotsky along with the wider events of the Russian Revolution.

 Plot

-The series is structured as a series of flashbacks to earlier episodes in Trotsky's life, framed by events during his asylum in Mexico City (1939-1940).
+The series is structured as a series of flashbacks to earlier episodes in Trotsky's life, framed by events during his asylum in Mexico City (1939–1940).
 The first episode begins in May 1940, on the outskirts of Mexico City, when a group of Mexican Communists dressed as policemen attack Trotsky's house.
 After shooting into the house for nearly a quarter hour, Trotsky and his wife amazingly survive untouched.
 Afterwards, he reflects on his situation.
 Having lost almost all those close to him during his eleven years of exile from the USSR, Trotsky perceives USSR leader Stalin, will relentlessly pursue him until he is dead.
 Trotsky decides to leave a political testament of how a man from an oppressed minority managed to successfully overthrow the Tsarist regime and establish a new social order.
 He invites an ideological opponent – a Canadian journalist sympathetic to Stalin – to work with him and write that testament.
 Each episode of the series then explores a period in his life as an emerging leader of the Communist Revolution who then lost his new power to Stalin.